lavalleedelgado/ClusterVentureCapital/README.md

 | msa_code    | INTEGER  |
 | msa_label   | STRING   |

-My implementation reinterprets the original comma-delimited files as tab-delimited files for easy reference from the command line. it puts the TSV files into HDFS and loads the data into Hive with the CSV deserializer using the tab delimiter.
+My implementation reinterprets the original comma-delimited files as tab-delimited files for easy reference from the command line.
+It puts the TSV files into HDFS and loads the data into Hive with the CSV deserializer using the tab delimiter.

 ```
 touch acs.out